What food plans are available for freshmen?

-Holy Cross Dining makes it easy - there is only one meal plan available for first-year students and it will automatically be applied to your student’s account.
-All residential students, with the exception of students living in Figge or Williams Hall, are required to have the Resident Meal Plan.
+Holy Cross Dining makes it easy — there is only one food plan available for first-year students and it will automatically be applied to your student account.
+All residential students, with the exception of students living in Figge, Williams Hall, or The Townhouses are required to have the Resident Food Plan.

 Anyone!
-Residential students will automatically be assigned the Resident Meal Plan.
-Residents of Figge Hall, Williams Hall and students living off-campus may choose either the Resident Meal Plan or the Apartment Plan.
+Residential students will automatically be assigned the Resident Food Plan.
+Residents of Figge Hall, Williams Hall, or The Townhouses, and students living off campus may choose either the Resident Food Plan or the Apartment Plan.

-Why are residential students required to purchase a meal plan?
+Why are residential students required to purchase a food plan?

-In order to ensure that our students are eating, living, and learning in healthful ways, Holy Cross requires all residential students to purchase a meal plan.
-The College promotes a multidimensional learning experience that transcends classroom studies, Kimball Dining Hall and our other locations on campus are social hubs on campus and help to build community, encourage healthy living, and enrich the college experience.
+In order to ensure that our students are eating, living, and learning in healthy ways, Holy Cross requires all residential students to purchase a food plan.
+The College promotes a multidimensional learning experience that transcends classroom studies.
+Kimball Dining Hall and our other locations on campus are social hubs on campus and help to build community, encourage healthy living, and enrich the college experience.

 What does “unlimited” dining mean?

-With the “unlimited” meal plan, students will never run out of meals.
-You’ll have unlimited access to Kimball Main Dining Room during normal operating hours (7:00 a.m. - 8:00 p.m.)
+With the “unlimited” food plan, students will never run out of meals.
+You’ll have unlimited access to Kimball Main Dining Room during normal operating hours (7 a.m.-8 p.m.)